metavannier/scRNAseq_analysis_workflow/README.md

 Configure the workflow according to your needs via editing the files and repositories:
 - 00_RawData need the fastq file of each run to analyse
-- 01_Reference the [Marker gene reference databases](https://docs.qiime2.org/2021.4/data-resources/) and the [SEPP reference databases](https://github.com/smirarab/sepp-refs/) if you build the phylogenetic tree with SEPP.
+- 01_Reference need the reference genome in fasta and the corresponding gff for the cellranger mapping step.
-- [manifest.tsv](/manifest.tsv), [sample-metadata.tsv](/sample-metadata.tsv) and [conditions.tsv](/conditions.tsv) to indicate the samples, run, metadata and conditions for the analyse.
 - [config.yaml](/config.yaml) indicating the parameters to use.
 - Comment the [Snakefile](/Snakefile) on the input line not expected for the pipeline.
-This depend of the denoising, phylogenetic methods used and if longitudinal analysis are possible (to be improved).
+- Build the singularity image of cellranger v6.0.0 (file to large for a github repository):

+`singularity build cellranger.sif docker://litd/docker-cellranger`

+`mv cellranger.sif 02_Container/`

 ### Step 3: Execute workflow